AshleyXM/pdf-reader/README.md

-# pdf-reader
+# PDF Reader

 ## Introduction
 This project aims to serve as middleware between an original PDF file and being used to construct knowledge base in [dify](https://dify.ai/).
-However, I hope it has more than that.
+However, I hope it does more than that.

 ## Highlights
-- Leveraged Langchain PyPDFLoader to process PDF document in chunks.
+- Developed middleware hosted on AWS Lambda using Python FastAPI to facilitate the knowledge base construction from PDF files for customized GPTs in Stanford courses.
-- Utilized OCR to extract text content from PDF file.
+- Stored images in AWS S3 to obtain public links and generated alternative text for images in the format `[image caption](image link)`.
-- Stored images into S3 and generated alternative text for images in form of `[image caption](image link)`.
+- Improved text extraction accuracy by 20% by leveraging OpenAI Vision Model to correct spacing and typographical errors.
-- Improved the accuracy of text extraction by leveraging LLM to correct spacing and typographical errors by 20%.
+- Optimized response speed by 67% with asynchronous processing with text correction and image alternative text generation.
-- Optimized the response speed by processing the text correcting and image processing parallelly by 67%.
+- Enhanced project robustness and reliability by implementing exception handling and extensive test cases. (still working on)

 ## Challenges
 One of the biggest challenges is how to optimize the response speed.